rishavramola/Goodcab/README.md

 Imagine yourself as Peter Pandey and perform the following task to keep up the trust with your manager Tony Sharma.

-Go through the metadata and analyse the datasets thoroughly.
+-Go through the metadata and analyse the datasets thoroughly.
 This is the most fundamental step.
-Begin your analysis by referring to the ‘primary_and_secondary_questions.pdf’.
+-Begin your analysis by referring to the ‘primary_and_secondary_questions.pdf’.
 You can use any tool of your choice (Python, SQL, PowerBI, Tableau, Excel) to analyse and answer these questions.
 More instructions are provided in this document.
-Design a dashboard with your metrics and analysis.
+-Design a dashboard with your metrics and analysis.
 The dashboard should be self-explanatory and easy to understand.
-Check “ad-hoc-requests.pdf” - this document includes important business questions, requiring SQL-based report generation.
+-Check “ad-hoc-requests.pdf” - this document includes important business questions, requiring SQL-based report generation.
-You need to present this to the Chief of Operations - hence you need to create a convincing presentation with actionable insights.   </p>
+-You need to present this to the Chief of Operations - hence you need to create a convincing presentation with actionable insights.   </p>